Australian sports begin feeling effects of the coronavirus - WHIZ News

 The National Rugby League and the Australian Football League —Australian rules football — were meeting to determine what to do.
 The NRL’s opening round is this weekend, and the AFL’s next weekend.

-The National Basketball League is in its finals series between the Sydney Kings and Perth Wildcats, with no planned changes.
+The National Basketball League is in its finals series between the Sydney Kings and Perth Wildcats, but will play the matches with no spectators.
 The national soccer federation said the domestic A-League would continue with its matches.

 The organizing group for Super Rugby — which involves club teams from Australia, New Zealand, South Africa, Japan and Argentina — said a match on Saturday between the Jaguares and New Zealand’s Highlanders would be held in an empty stadium in Buenos Aires, Argentina.